 Using DirectSOFT is the simplest way to setup the parameters.
-To setup the PID parameters, the DL06 must be powered up and connected to the programming computer.
+To setup the PID parameters, the D4-454 must be powered up and connected to the programming computer.
 The parameters can only be entered in PID setup when the PLC is in the Program mode.
 Once the parameters have been entered and saved for each loop, changes made through the PID setup can be made, but only in Program Mode.

 You can type the beginning address in the PID Table Address dialog found when the PID Setup is opened in DirectSOFT.
-This can be seen in the diagram below.
+This can be seen in the dialog box below.
 After the address has been entered, the memory range will appear.
-Also, entering the number of PID loops (1 to 8) will set the total V-memory range for the number of loops The Loop Table contains data for only the number of loops that are selected.
-The address for the table is stored in V7641.
-Each loop configuration occupies 32 words (0 to 37 octal) in the loop table.
+Also, entering the number of PID loops (1 to 16) will set the total V-memory range for the number of loops entered.
+After the V-memory address has been entered, the necessary PID parameters for a basic loop operation for each loop can be setup with the dialogs made available.